thoughtbot/superglue/docs/reference/types.requests.md

 A callback that fires in between recieving a payload and saving a payload.
 Use this callback to modify the payload before it gets saved.
-Its useful for appending, prepending, shuffeling, etc. recieved data to existing data.
+Its useful for appending, prepending, shuffeling, etc. received data to existing data.

 `prevPage` is `undefined` when there is no existing page in the store